All fields are required

 Typical defendants can include a restaurant if the contaminated food was consumed there, a supermarket if the tainted item was bought there, or the host of the gathering where the infected food was provided, and the manufacturer of the food.
 If the contaminated food was sold to you, then it would be considered a defective product and the defendant would be pursued under the strict-liability defective product theory.
 A common law negligence claim would be used against the defendants that did not sell the food to you.

-If your doctor hasn’t already, then you should notify your local health department or the Texas Department of State Health via a reporting form.
-Contact information for your local health department by county can be found here.
-Your illness should be reported within one week of it developing and the form to fill out is available in paper form by calling your local health department or a printable pdf version can be accessed here.
-If none of these options are feasible or in case of an emergency, you may report your illness directly to the state office at 888-963-7111.
+If your doctor hasn’t already, then you should notify your local health department.
+Contact information for your local health department by state can be found here.
+Your illness should be reported within one week of it developing and the form to fill out is available in paper form by calling your local health department.
+If none of these options are feasible or in case of an emergency, you may report your food poisoning illness directly to the state office.

 You have the right to sue a business, whether it be a food distributor, grocery store, or restaurant, if they are the cause of your salmonella poisoning.
 Under the legal theories of negligence, strict products liability, and breach of warranty you may be within your rights to seek compensation.